Implementation & Adoption Stories

 Implementation Story

-This FAIR Implementation Story outlines the specific aims and actions of IFREMER in relation to their participation in one or both support actions.
+This FAIR Implementation Story outlines the specific aims, actions and experiences of Kyiv Academic University in relation to participation in the support action.

 Implementation Story